-- The first step is for a congregation to request a set-up of this on-line community for your church.
-Please email this request to David Luecke at: firstname.lastname@example.org.
-Be sure you have your pastor’s approval.
+- The first step is for a congregation to register their church to be a part of this online community for.
+You can register your church here: https://virtualfellowship.church/regsitration/.
+You can also register your congregation by emailing your request to David Luecke at: firstname.lastname@example.org.
+We do ask that you have your pastor’s approval.
 This VCF will not be set up for your congregation without the pastor’s endorsement.

 - Designate your church’s Discussion Moderator.
 For more about the role of the moderator, click here.